amsem/nvidia-ML-Fundamentals/README.md

-### The Workshop took place 02/11/2022 in hour University Lab and was 8 Hours long
+### The Workshop took place 02/11/2022 in our University Lab and was 8 Hours long